 In the 1970s, court documents proved asbestos industry officials knew of the dangers of the material, but didn’t communicate these risks.
 Consequently, the use of asbestos declined, and the asbestos companies are financially liable for diseases like mesothelioma.

 Because asbestos companies knowingly subjected thousands of workers to unnecessary risks, they are legally bound to make things right.
-Bergman Draper Ladenburg is a firm committed to seeking justice for those impacted, and the ones they love.
+Bergman Draper Oslund is a firm committed to seeking justice for those impacted, and the ones they love.
 Contact us to find out more about your rights and how we can help you.